-- ▶ Interrupt machining. - ▶ To enable the machine axis direction buttons, press the MANUAL OPERATION soft key. - ▶ Move the axes with the machine axis direction buttons.
+- ▶ To enable the machine axis direction buttons, press the MANUAL OPERATION soft key. - Move the axes with the machine axis direction buttons.

 On some machines you may have to press the machine START button after the MANUAL OPERATION soft key to enable the axis direction buttons.
-Refer to the operating manual of your machine tool for further information.
+Your machine manual provides more detailed information.